 Can These Work As Software, Not Just Services?

 Yes.
 Start with a concierge pilot.
-Once steps repeat, turn the checklists and evidence capture into a small tool with a DFY tier to keep churn low.
+Supply chain software and software solutions can be developed to automate and streamline key processes such as inventory management and communication.
+Software development expertise is essential for creating tools that help businesses track inventory and improve operational efficiency.
+Once the steps repeat, turn the checklists and evidence capture into a small tool with a DFY tier to keep churn low.

 What If Suppliers Push Back?